CoolNewsGuy/generate-me-components/README.md

 2. The used Scripting language (JSX, TSX).
 3. If arrow function components are preferred.
 4. If you want to include additional files.
-5. additional files' extension (e.g., test.js...).
+5. Additional files' extension (e.g., test.js...).
+6. Components' Names (if not specified in CLI arguments).

 Otherwise, it will just ask you:

-- Extensions of Component's files (e.g., vue, svelte...).
+1. Extensions of Component's files (e.g., vue, svelte...).
+2. Components' Names (if not specified in CLI arguments).

 For example: if you enter: vue ts js, it will create 3 files with the same name but different file extensions.